233-Jerry/Grasscutter-Resources/README.md

 - LevelDesign/Routes/*
 - LevelEntity/* (ConfigLevelEntity_*.json)

-Because there are a lot of useless files, so I made a separate repo: Full Version (GIO) and Grasscutter Version are needed for Grasscutter only.
+Because there are a lot of useless files, so I made a separate repo: GIO and Grasscutter Version are needed for Grasscutter only.

 ## Problem Not finished yet:
 - Make Quest 2.8-3.3 work with modified QuestExcelConfigData which you can get from BinOutput/Quest/*.json. [use binout instead of excelconfig](https://github.com/Hartie95/Grasscutter/commit/0284de81563d30afb81733d7a3523a97419eb977)